tgerarden/aem2850/content/syllabus/_index.md

 5. Utilize course concepts and tools for business applications

 ### Prerequisites
-- AEM2010, AEM2011, or equivalent (Spreadsheet Modeling)
+- AEM 2010, AEM 2011, or equivalent (Spreadsheet Modeling)
 - AEM 2100 or equivalent (Introductory Statistics)

 OR instructor’s approval